Chyoppi/DesktopArranger/README.md

 # Portfolio
-Portfolio of codes I've made
+Portfolio of codes I've made for myself or for school.

 #Desktop Arranger
 -----------------